 In the presence of inflammation, the body can’t begin regenerating.
-We are targeting Osteoarthritis (OA) and other conditions with Pentosan Polysulfate Sodium (PPS) because it may address the complex biological responses to injury, infection or allergy which have short and long term components mediated by factors produced by immune cells.
+We are targeting Osteoarthritis (OA) and other conditions with Pentosan Polysulphate Sodium (PPS) because it may address the complex biological responses to injury, infection, or allergy which have short and long-term components mediated by factors produced by immune cells.

 6th January 2021

 There a pipeline of potential indications for the use of PPS